telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/toolbar-mvvm-binding.md

 ---
 title: Update Toolbar Content Using MVVM Binding
-page_title: Update Toolbar Content Using MVVM Binding | Kendo UI Grid Widget
+page_title: Update Toolbar Content Using MVVM Binding | Kendo UI Grid
 description: "Learn how to create a custom MVVM binding to update the Toolbar content dynamically in the Kendo UI Grid widget."
 slug: howto_update_toolbar_content_using_mvvmbinding_grid
 ---